Battle of Corydon: Advance through Kentucky

 On June 23, 1863, Brig.
 Gen. John H. Morgan led a cavalry division consisting of two brigades, totaling nearly 2,500 men, and two batteries of artillery, northward from Tennessee in the Confederacy.
 His movements began as a ride into Kentucky to disrupt the communications of the Union Army of the Cumberland in support of Gen. Braxton Bragg's Army of Tennessee during the Tullahoma Campaign.
 Bragg had ordered Morgan to attack any settlements of his choosing in Kentucky, but not to cross the Ohio River into Union territory.
 Bragg was worried about Morgan getting too far from the main army and being unable to come to his aid should it be needed.
 Morgan was already planning to disregard the orders and had sent scouts beyond the river before leaving Tennessee.
 Crossing the Cumberland River at Burkesville, Kentucky, Morgan's column advanced to the Green River, where it was deflected by a Union regiment at Tebbs Bend on July 4.
 Morgan surprised and captured the garrison of Lebanon, and then rode northward via Springfield, Bardstown and Garnettsville.

-Morgan had his men tap the Union telegraph lines and send conflicting reports about his strength and destination.
-Most Union officials believed his target was Louisville, Kentucky.
+Morgan had his men tap the Union telegraph lines and send conflicting reports about his strength and destination, with many indicating that his target was Louisville, Kentucky.
 Not taking any chances, Governor of Indiana Oliver P. Morton telegraphed orders calling out all the state's militia, the Indiana Legion, south of the National Road.

 In the afternoon of July 7 an advance force of Confederates entered Brandenburg, Kentucky, where they rendezvoused with Capt.
 Thomas Hines, who assumed command.
 Hines had led a reconnaissance mission into Indiana in search of Confederate sympathizers to support Morgan's coming raid.
 He did not find the support he was looking for, and had been pursued by elements of the 6th and 8th Regiment of the Indiana Legion who killed three of his men and captured several others before the remainder escaped back into Kentucky.
 Since then he had been waiting in the Brandenburg area for Morgan to arrive.
 The Ohio River was swollen from recent rain, making any hope of fording it impossible and requiring that the Confederates secure boats to ferry their men across.
 Under Hines' guidance, the Confederates set an ambush to capture the steamship John T. McCombs as it landed in Brandenburg to deliver the mail.
 The one ship would not be enough to allow the Confederate division to quickly cross the river, so to capture another boat the McCombs was used to simulate a distress call to lure in the fast sidewheel steamer Alice Dean.
 As the unsuspecting ship moved alongside the McCombs, the Confederates on board sprung out, lashed the two ships together, and boarded the Alice Dean.
 Taking the two ships back to shore, they released the crew and passengers just as Morgan arrived with the main body of the army.
 Some of the passengers escaped the town and sent message to commanders in Louisville of the Confederate occupation of Brandenburg.